sanehirakenji/sanehirakenji.github.io/essays/smart-hackers-ask-smart-questions.md

   According to Raymond, a “smart” question is one that basically reflects the users’ situational awareness.
 Raymond describes that people who ask good questions have already done a decent amount of research on the question that they are asking; the answers they are seeking aren’t right in front of them.
 The questions are also asked in the right area and directed towards the right demographic of people.
-Headers are relevant yet attention-grabbing.
+Question headers are relevant yet attention-grabbing.
 On top of all of this, a good question is generally asked with the implication that the person asking the question will be involved in the answer-retrieval process.
 These questions are appraised by hackers as they show people genuinely trying their hardest, and thus are ones that are answered more often.